-Fyodor Dostoevsky’s Crime and Punishment feels like a very relevant novel, despite being written well over a century ago.
-I find that it is difficult to express why.
+Fyodor Dostoevsky’s Crime and Punishment feels like a very relevant novel, despite being written well over a century ago, but I find that it is difficult to express why.
 After all, Dostoevsky’s milieu is hardly our own: science has progressed, ideas have changed, and our world is a completely different place.
 Still, Crime and Punishment feels modern to a degree that it seems topical, and maybe even current.
 Of course, this may be a sensation that is peculiar only to myself.
 Perhaps a short personal anecdote may better illustrate my position.

 I am reminded of an encounter I had with two gentlemen a few years back.
 Both were former acquaintances of mine, schoolmates actually.
 We were heading off together to a dinner to toast a friend’s birthday.
 Both of these gentlemen had recently read translations of Dostoevsky’s Crime and Punishment, and so the book became a topic of friendly conversation.
 The main subject of our dialogue concerned the ending of the novel and whether it was a credible resolution to the plot.
-The elder gentleman, Peter, held that the ending was perfectly consistent with the previous material in the novel: “It was the natural course for Dostoevsky to take, after all it is an orthodox novel.”
+The taller gentleman, Peter, held that the ending was perfectly consistent with the previous material in the novel: “It was the natural course for Dostoevsky to take, after all it is an orthodox novel.”
 The other gentleman, Evgeni, confessed that he felt the ending “struck a false note and seemed incongruent to the preceding chapters.”
-Their dialogue ended shortly thereafter.
+Their dialogue ended shortly thereafter as if a brick wall had been struck.
 I had not read any of Dostoevsky’s novels at that time, so I could not participate in their discussion, but I was struck by their passion for the book.
 I was even more affected by the disparity between their interpretations.
 Peter stated that the purpose of the novel “was to educate and to illustrate the pitfalls of dissenting ideas and beliefs.
 The form of the novel is similar to the standard parable.
 The author depicts the life of the criminal for the purposes of moral instruction.
 It is a traditional narrative form.
 The sinner always repents in the end and is restored by the grace of God.”
 (Peter was a reputable and active member of the Russian Orthodox community.
 He could be counted on to uphold the Churches views.)
 It was clear by his countenance that Evgeni did not agree with Peter’s views; his silence confirmed as much.
 Besides, I hasten to believe that Evgeni did not want to add further suspicion to the nature of his religious beliefs.
 (Evgeni had acquired a reputation for the heterodoxy of his ideas.
 My friends regarded him as an anarchist and he was not well liked.)
 Their conversation had ended then and there, on the cusp of orthodoxy.

 Being asked that question myself now, about the ending of the novel, I could not help but remember that episode from my past.
 One of the most peculiar features of Dostoevsky’s novel is its ability to support divergent interpretations.
 Effective arguments could be made for both of the viewpoints I highlighted with my anecdote—the orthodox and the heterodox.
 My friends were hardly academic about their concerns, but their dialogue did reveal a kind of duality in the novel.
 There is a rich tradition of criticism on Crime and Punishment, and much of the scholarship is divided on the ending of the novel.
-In Part Six of the novel, Chapter II, Porfiry Petrovich tells Raskolnikov that “psychology is a double-edged weapon, and its second edge is heavier and much sharper” (386).
+In Part Six of the novel, Chapter II, Porfiry Petrovich tells Raskolnikov that “psychology is a double-edged weapon, and its second edge is heavier and much sharper.”
 With this statement, Porifry is alluding to various things.
 For one, he is referring to Raskolnikov’s murder weapon—the axe.
 Most traditional axes only have one metal head, but older axes, especially battle-axes, had two heads facing in opposite directions.
 Porfiry’s statement is describing both the literal and psychological action of the murder through the object of the figurative axe.
 He is saying that when Raskolnikov struck the pawnbrokers head with the weapon, the figurative second blade struck Raskolnikov, leaving an irreparable mark and a trace of the murder on his psyche.
 Porfiry is aware of a psychological dimension to action; he is interpreting the crime causally.
 His belief is that Raskolnikov’s interior self bears the record of the crime that was committed on the exterior.

 Another motivation behind Porfiry’s statement is to reveal the method of psychological inquiry.
 He compares psychological inquiry to a “double-edged weapon” because investigative techniques often tend to reveal more about the inquisitor than they do about his subject.
 The same can be said about the scholarship on Crime and Punishment.
 Helen Muchnic, a literary scholar, stated, “it is hard when reading the critical literature on Dostoyevsky to avoid the feeling that interpretations of his work tend to say more about those who make them than they do about the novelist himself.”
 It is true in the case of my friends, Peter and Evgeni, and it is probably true for the majority of Dostoevsky’s scholars.

-I interpret Crime and Punishment in neither the orthodox or heterodox vein.
+I interpret Crime and Punishment in neither an orthodox or heterodox vein.
 Neither category is especially appealing to me.
 I am aware of Dostoevsky’s notes leading up to the creation of his novel, but I am not interested in his claims either; besides, they are secondary to the novel as well.
 There are many philosophical issues raised in the novel—doctrines are introduced, sometimes subtly and sometimes explicitly; ideas are presented, sometimes they are resolved and sometimes they are not.
 The narrator from Notes From Underground makes a grand declaration near the end of the work.
 He states that he “carried to a logical conclusion in [his] life what [others] didn’t dare take more than half-way.”
 This is one belief that I think we can quite definitely attribute to Dostoevsky himself.
 It holds even more true when considered alongside Crime and Punishment.
 I think that Dostoevsky believed in the idea of carrying a premise to its conclusion even more than the narrator of Notes did.
 This quality alone does not make Dostoevsky unique; men of every age have shared his ambition.
 What made Dostoevsky unique, in my opinion, are the depths that he was able to traverse in pursuit of an idea.
 The narrator of Notes claims that he took ideas to their “logical conclusion.”
 That was his particular hamartia, but it was not Dostoevsky’s.

 The conclusions that Dostoevsky achieves in his major novels are hardly logical.
 In fact, his novels hardly feel conclusive at all, otherwise why would the ending of Crime and Punishment still be a matter of debate among scholars?
 Dostoevsky’s philosophical shortcomings are debatable, but his artistry is not.
 He dramatizes ideas, but he does not always resolve them.
 However, as an academic, I am haunted by his idea of carrying ideas through to their conclusion, but not in a philosophical or argumentative sense.
 I am fascinated by the indirect arguments Dostoevsky makes through his art.
 I have tried coupling Dostoevsky with other artists/philosophers and their ideas, hoping that one artist would help to clarify another.
 With Nietzsche: the ubermensch, the celebration of struggle, and the will-to-power.
 Kierkegaard: the path of the apostle, the either-or, and the leap of faith.
 But none have brought me close enough to understand Dostoevsky.
 The key to interpreting Dostoevsky may well lie in his own time.
 A socio-historical interpretation of Dostoevsky and Crime and Punishment is illuminating but I don’t think it will explain away the novel.
 I believe the novel is more than a historical artifact; it is relevant outside of its social context.
 My understanding of Crime and Punishment lands me somewhere between the orthodox and the heterodox poles of interpretation.
 I think one of the clues to the novel’s larger meaning lies in the story of Lazarus.